-The holiday season is a time of joy, coming together (at least in years other than 2020), and kindness.
+The holiday season is a time of joy, coming together (at least in years other than these COVID years), and kindness.
 However, as our world has dived deeper into its capitalist system, the holiday season has also become a time of shopping, receipts, trashed wrapping paper, piles of unwanted presents, and millions in profits for uncaring corporate giants.

 There are, however, ways in which we can embrace the beautiful gesture of “giving” in a more pure, low impact, and meaningful way.
 Hopefully, the five suggestions below can help you tick off some names on your Christmas list that you haven’t gotten to yet, in a way that is kinder to the planet and the people on it.

 The first piece of advice I would give you is, try not to set foot in Walmart, or Costco, or virtually set foot into Amazon.
 Local businesses have had a hard year thanks to coronavirus, forcing to close, limit capacity and facing supply chain interruptions.

 If you are able, try to shop local.
 Lots of small business owners have carefully curated shops, ready to serve you with a warm smile.
 Be sure to place your orders ahead of time, so that they can meet their lead times and be sure to call if you have questions about delivery or curbside pickup.

 Local business owners have gone above and beyond with mask-wearing, distancing and sanitizing.
 Support someone’s dream with your Christmas gift this year, instead of being another number on a balance sheet.

 Okay, so we’ve all been there.
 Sometimes there is that person on your list that is just impossible to shop for.
 What will they like?
 Though it is tempting to pick up a generic box of chocolates, scented candles, scarf or mug, try to buy them something they will actually use.